Air2air/northworks/public/content/c-giordani.md

 - Soprano
 - Tenor
 - Tosca
-title: Untitled
+title: Cheryl North Interviews Marcello Giordani
 type: interview
 ---

-***

-Cheryl North Interviews Marcello Giordani**

-Classical Music Column for August 25, 2000 ANG PREVIEW Section*

-by Cheryl North

 What do you think of when you hear the words 'Italian tenor?'